This Is Spinal Tap: Sequels

+The Return of Spinal Tap

 A sequel, The Return of Spinal Tap, was broadcast and released on video in 1992 to promote Break Like the Wind.
-It consisted mostly of footage from an actual Spinal Tap concert at the Royal Albert Hall.
+It consists mostly of footage from an actual Spinal Tap concert at the Royal Albert Hall.
 In it, the "Stonehenge" joke from the original movie is referenced, as the new, large prop is too big to get into the venue.
-The piece also included interview footage with band members, who discussed their lives between the times of filming This Is Spinal Tap and The Return of Spinal Tap.
+The piece also includes interview footage with band members, who discuss their lives between the time of filming This Is Spinal Tap and The Return of Spinal Tap.
 The band had broken up and gone their separate ways, before reuniting for the Albert Hall gig.
 David was living in California with Janine, where they operated a new age boutique (one of their customers being Graham Nash), and David also volunteered for the parks department.
-Derek had joined the Christian rock band Lambsblood for a few years, but was now working with his father's telephone sanitizing business in England.
+Derek had joined the Christian rock band Lambsblood for a few years but was now working with his father's telephone sanitizing business in England.
 Nigel also lived in England and tinkered as an inventor; his then-current project (as yet unperfected) was a folding wine glass.
 McKean, Shearer, and Guest were also briefly seen playing their 1960s folk-spoof band The Folksmen in this sequel.

+Spinal Tap II: The End Continues

-In May 2022, director Rob Reiner announced that he was working on a sequel to the film, which will include him returning to play DiBergi, and McKean, Shearer, and Guest as the members of Spinal Tap.
-Cameos will include Elton John, Paul McCartney, Garth Brooks, Questlove and Trisha Yearwood.
+In May 2022, director Rob Reiner announced that he was working on a sequel to the film, which would include him returning to play DiBergi, and McKean, Shearer, and Guest as the members of Spinal Tap.
+Cameos included Elton John, Paul McCartney, Garth Brooks, Questlove and Trisha Yearwood.

-The film will be Castle Rock Entertainment's first film following its revival in 2021.
+The film is Castle Rock Entertainment's first film following its revival in 2021.
 Filming started in February 2024, with Bleecker Street acquiring distribution rights in March 2025 and setting a September theatrical release for the film.
 Bleecker Street, having also acquired the original film's distribution rights, would also immediately set a "41st Anniversary" theatrical re-release for that July as a promotional campaign for the sequel.